 A post-disaster study of the coastal wind damage caused by Hurricane Harvey in 2017, resulted in important new guidance for people with homes exposed to hurricane winds.
 The report also offers new quantitative data that will help architects and building designers, insurers and catastrophe modelers better understand how storms affect structures.

 This report offers coastal communities, and homeowners anywhere high winds occur, excellent guidance on how to defend against high winds.
 It is based on a coordinated, scientific field assessment of how structures of various ages, designs and construction techniques fared against Hurricane Harvey’s Category 4 conditions.

 Hurricane Harvey Wind Damage Investigation

 In 2008 Hurricane Ike made landfall on the Bolivar Peninsula (a 27-mile-long barrier island north of Galveston, Texas) and devastated most of the homes with wind gusts up to 115 mph, a 15–20 ft storm surge and heavy rains.
 Both in the size of its cloud mass and the total energy it contained, Ike was unlike any other hurricane that modern science has been able to observe in the Gulf of Mexico.

-After the storm, 10 homes built to the IBHS FORTIFIED for Safer Living® standard were among the last houses standing.
+After the storm, 10 homes built to a first-generation FORTIFIED standard were among the last houses standing.
 Upon closer inspection, IBHS engineers found those homes survived with little damage and performed as intended under the fury of this powerful hurricane.